open-voice-interoperability/docs/specifications/AssistantManifest/1.0.0/AssistantManifestSpec.md

 *****
 ### 0. SCOPE AND INTRODUCTION
 #### 0.1 Document Scope
-This document specifies the object format for the Open Voice Interoperability Initiative  - LF AI & Data Foundation (Open-Floor) Assistant Manifest.
+This document specifies the Open-Floor Assistant Manifest object format.
+It was developed as part of the Open Floor project within the Open Voice Interoperability Initiative  - LF AI & Data Foundation (Open-Floor) Assistant Manifest.

 #### 0.2 Assistant Manifest Purpose
 The Assistant Manifest is a structured description of the key characteristics and capabilities of a conversational assistant that is associated with a unique serviceUrl.
 The manifest can be thought of as the curriculum vitae of the conversational agent and a public record of the services that it offers.
 It can be used, for example, by other agents or users to decide whether to invite a particular agent to join a conversation.
 In this regard, it is particularly relevant to discovery agents who provide services to other agents to help them find assistants to achieve certain tasks for them.